fluidex/fluidex.github.io/content/posts/damm/index.en.md

 ### Given market-making price range (B), and initial amounts (C)

 This is the most complex scenario.
-Actually it is equivalant to solving a binary quadratic equation.
+Actually it is equivalent to solving a binary quadratic equation.
 By solving the equation we could get all other parameters.

 For step-by-step solution please refer to: <https://github.com/Fluidex/differential-amm/blob/673b2801c822bc5e75dc63f1def0204b8d57bb03/main.ts#L72>